 Pemigewasset Wilderness from Zeacliff, New Hampshire

-Thoreau Falls Trail Bridge – Pemi Wilderness, New Hampshire
+Thoreau Falls Trail Bridge (before Irene) – Pemi Wilderness, New Hampshire

 Thoreau Falls Trail Bridge, My Viewpoint – Like many in the New England outdoor community, I have been closely following the Thoreau Falls Trail bridge removal project.
 I have had interesting conversations as to why the bridge should be replaced, but nothing yet has changed my position, I support removing the bridge from the Pemigewasset Wilderness.
 I wrote about the issue of this bridge being located in a designated wilderness area back in June, and you can read that blog article here.

 It has been brought to my attention that Forest Service is still accepting comments, so I want to pass that along to anyone interested in commenting.
 Supporters and non-supporters of the bridge removal, if you did not send in comments during the comment period, you still can send them, but do it soon.
 Today, I am going to share my reasoning as to why I believe the Thoreau Falls Trail bridge should not be replaced.
 Maybe my comments will influence you to write a letter in support of the bridge removal to Forest Service.

 Thoreau Falls Bridge – White Mountains, New Hampshire

 Thoreau Falls Trail, Proposed Bridge Removal – The final decision on the Thoreau Falls Trail Bridge project was made in September 2018.
 The bridge will be removed without replacement (Alternative 1).
 This is a win for wilderness conservation.
 Written in June 2015, the below article focuses on the bridge project.